LCAP Development & Educational Partner Engagement

 - Attend Senior Night Events

-The Charter School of San Diego strongly encourages stakeholder participation and engagement in the LCAP process.
+The Charter School of San Diego strongly encourages educational partner participation and engagement in the LCAP process.
 Please take a few minutes to give us feedback through the appropriate survey.